shannonyoshi/GlutenFreeRecipes/Cookies/BrownedButterChocolateChipCookies.md

 4. Once all butter is melted, add the brown and granulated sugars and whisk well.
 5. Whisk in egg yolks one at a time, then add the vanila and whisk some more.
 6. If the flour is cliumpy, sift into the butter bowl and mix until just combined.
 Add the chocolate chips.
-7. Rest the dough in the refrigerator for an hour, scoop 16 3-Tbsp sized balls onto 2 cookie sheets.
+7. Rest the dough in the refrigerator for an hour, scoop 16 2-Tbsp sized balls onto 2 cookie sheets.
-8. Sprinkl with Maldon salt.
-Bake until the center is no longer shiny and outside of the cookies is browned, approximately 8-10 minutes.
+8. Bake for 5 minutes, then add Maldon salt to top, rotate cookie sheet and return to oven until the center is no longer shiny and outside of the cookies is browned, approximately 4-6 additional minutes.

 ## Storage
 - Make ahead and freeze for up to several months:
-    1. Place dough balls close together, and flatten slightl into a disk.
+    1. Place dough balls close together, and flatten slightly into a disk.
 Freeze cookie dough for several hours.
     2. Remove dough from cookie sheet, and place dough disks into a freezer bag.
     3. Sprinkle with Maldon salt, then bake from frozen in 350 oven for ~10 minutes.